Business mission to Colombia advances with technical visit to Tarkus and focus on good pharmaceutical practices

 Published on 11/12/2025

-Brazilian delegation participates in a business round in Colombia, with over 40 meetings between companies from both countries to strengthen partnerships in the pharmaceutical sector. | Disclosure
+Brazilian delegation participates in business round in Colombia, with over 40 meetings between companies from both countries to strengthen partnerships in the pharmaceutical sector. | Disclosure

-The activity marked the second day of the mission, which aims to deepen the technical-regulatory exchange between Brazil and Colombia, focusing on the Colombian model of cultivation, extraction, and pharmaceutical production of cannabis inputs.
+The activity marked the second day of the mission, which aims to deepen the technical-regulatory exchange between Brazil and Colombia, focusing on the Colombian model of cultivation, extraction, and pharmaceutical production of cannabis-based inputs.

 Participating in the mission are representatives from Anvisa, Embrapa, MAPA, and the Federal Council of Chemistry (CFQ), as well as executives from companies such as Aché, Biolab, Endogen, Centro Flora, EaseLabs, Eurofarma, FarmaUSA, and Vettiva.